AayushmanKumar/PClub_Task_1/problem.md

 output: standard output
 </p>

-Aadit and Aalekh were getting bored in the summer and they decided to play a game with arrays !
+Aadit and Aalekh were getting bored in the summer and they decided to play a game with arrays as their summer project !

-Each player would take turns and would take **atleast one or more** elements of an array $A$ from any one of its ends.
+They are given an array $A$ consisting of $n$ integers.
+Each player would play alternatively and would keep **one or more** elements of the array $A$ from any one of its ends with them.

+**They cannot skip their turn and must select atleast one integer**

-The game ends when the array is empty and all the elements have been taken by Aadit and Aalekh.
+The game ends when the array $A$ is empty and all the elements have been taken by Aadit and Aalekh.

 The score of a player is the sum of all the elements that they have taken from the array $A$.